Edward is a web app designed to help aspiring authors write their first novel.

 All this has led me to wonder why there isn’t any better software for authors.
 Surely there’s room for improvement.

-And so I’ve dedicated a number of nights and weekends to writing a little app called Edward.
-And I’m betting that someday, he can help people overcome the biggest obstacles between them and their first published work.
+So I’ve dedicated the last six months to writing an app called Edward.
+And I believe that he can help people overcome the biggest obstacles between them and their first published work.

 What does Edward do?

 Edward doesn’t write your book for you.
 But he does try to simplify the process by:

 - Keeping your notes handy while you write